-Steele, a Democrat, was the representative for Iowa's 11th congressional district from 1915 to 1917.
+Steele was the representative for Iowa’s 11th congressional district and was a Democrat.
+He served from 1915 to 1917.

 From Dec 1915 to Mar 1917, Steele missed 9 of 157 roll call votes, which is 5.7%.
 This is better than the median of 24.9% among the lifetime records of representatives serving in Mar 1917.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|